mariam138/globetrotters-gazette/README.md

 ![Footer](static/images/footer.png)

 The footer is kept basic, with just some icons for social media including Facebook, Instagram and X. Each icon is a link which will open the respective social media site in a new tab.
+The footer is a sticky footer, so it is stuck at the bottom of the page but only appears when the user scrolls down to it (if the content on the site is scrollable).

 ### Future Features